Reti-Eye

 High Accuracy in detecting eye disease

 Our algorithms are extensively trained with high-quality data and validated rigorously by leading medical experts.
-We ensure a minimum of 96% accuracy, even exceeding human performance.
+We ensure accuracy of 92% sensitivity and 95% specificity.

 Immediate results at the point of care